ibexa/documentation-developer/docs/cookbook/converting_request_parameters_into_api_objects.md

     $location = $repository->getLocationService()->loadLocation( $locationId );
 ```

-Thanks to the param converter, you can directly have the API object at your disposal.
+Thanks to the ParamConverter, you can directly have the API object at your disposal.
 All you have to do is:

 - For Locations:
-    - In your controller's signature, type int the variable to Location.
+    - In your controller's signature, typehint the variable to Location.
     - Make sure a parameter named "locationId" is provided by the request.
 - For Content items:
-    - In your controller's signature, typeint the variable to Content
+    - In your controller's signature, typehint the variable to Content.
-    - Make sure a parameter named "contentId" is provided by the request
+    - Make sure a parameter named "contentId" is provided by the request.

-## Example

 Example using Locations: